 Playa Carillo, Sámara, Guanacaste

-READ NEXT: Guide to Exploring the Beach Town of Playa Samara, Costa Rica
+READ NEXT: Guide to Exploring of Playa Samara, Costa Rica

 Playa Flamingo, Guanacaste

-Playa Flamingo is one of the most beautiful beaches in Costa Rica.
-It is one of the most popular beaches in Costa Rica with expats thanks to a number of apartment rentals and condo developments in close proximity.
-It is located just 25kms from Tamarindo, heading north and is known for its lively atmosphere, soft white sand, and clear waters.
+Flamingo beach is one of the most beautiful beaches in Costa Rica.
+It is one of the most popular beaches in Costa Rica with expats, thanks to several apartment rentals and condo developments in close proximity.
+It is located just 25 km from Tamarindo, heading north and is known for its lively atmosphere, white sand, and clear waters.

 Playa Flamingo, Costa Rica